Chandrikajoshi123/Predictive-Maintenance-System/README.md

 - Offers real-time dashboards for engineers and managers

 All deployed in a production-grade stack (FastAPI + Streamlit + Docker + Cloud).
+## Contact & Credits

+Built with ❤️ to demonstrate intelligent aircraft monitoring systems.
+Inspired by Rolls-Royce's "IntelligentEngine" vision.

+- Project by: Chandrika Joshi
+- GitHub: